3 Pack Martello Rock 2015

 Brick Bay is a Certified Sustainable vineyard and the vineyard management focus is on keeping an open canopy to offset any fungal issues that may arise from humidity, while promoting the health of the vine to boost the natural defences of each plant.
 Pruning, fruit selection, leaf-plucking and harvesting operations are all carried out by hand.

-2014 was the second excellent vintage in a row for us here at Brick Bay, with a mild winter and an early spring producing a good healthy, disease-free canopy.
+2015 was the third excellent vintage in a row for us here at Brick Bay, with a mild winter and an early spring producing a good healthy, disease-free canopy.

 The grapes moved into veraison earlier than usual and we rushed to net in the third week of January to protect from the ravenous birds who swoop in at the first sign of colour.

 Juggling the decisions of when to pick, with an eye on weather and fruit condition, is one of the more nerve-wracking tasks of the vintage.
-Hunting down wasp nests was a time-consuming occupation this year, as wasps were present in large numbers in the district, attracted by ripening grapes.
+Last year’s wasp invasions were now replaced by squadrons of bees attracted by ripening grapes.
 It was a case of patiently waiting for optimum flavours to develop, taking care that we retain that all-important acidity and ensuring the sugar levels are not excessive to give us overly alcoholic wines.

-In the winery, each of the 3 varieties was destemmed and crushed separately into small open-top fermenters.
+Each of the 4 varieties was destemmed and crushed separately into small open-top fermenters.
 A selected yeast instigated fermentation, with the rising ‘cap’ of skins initially hand-plunged four times daily.
 As alcoholic fermentation proceeded, the plunging regime was decreased to avoid over-extraction.
-After a period of post-fermentation maceration to add structure and balance, the wine was racked, the skins gently pressed, settled, then aged 1 and 2 year old French oak barriques.
+After a period of post-fermentation maceration to add structure and balance, the wine was racked, the skins gently pressed, settled, then aged in 1, 2 and 3 year old French oak barriques.
 Different coopers and forest origins were utilized to optimize the potential of each grape varietal.
-After 10 months, selected barriques were blended together.
-The wine was then bottled without fining and bottle-aged for a further year before release.
+After 12 months, selected barriques were blended together.
+The wine was then bottled without fining and bottle-aged for a further year or so before release.